Lukas-Bohez/project-one/frontend/articles/2025-ai-water-golf.md

 - **Monitors environmental impact** in real-time
 - **Develops desalination technologies** to create new water sources

-AI isn't the villain—it's a tool that could help us combat the real water thieves like golf.
+AI isn't the villainit's a tool that could help us combat the real water thieves like golf.

 ## What We Can Do About It

-The solution isn't to shut down AI research—it's to rethink our relationship with water-intensive activities like golf:
+The solution isn't to shut down AI researchit's to rethink our relationship with water-intensive activities like golf:

 1. **Water rationing for golf courses** during droughts
 2. **Native plant landscaping** instead of thirsty turf